Kofi Adoma Nwanwani

 Stephen Kofi Adoma known professionally as Kofi Adoma Nwanwani (born July 20) is a Ghanaian journalist, teacher and philanthropist.
 He currently works as the director of news for the Angel Broadcasting Network (ABN).
 He is the founder and CEO of Kofi TV.
-He was born in Berekum. ,In 2004, He married Miracle Adoma.
+He was born in Berekum, a suburb of Bono Region of Ghana.
+In 2004, He married Miracle Adoma.

+He was shot in the eye and sustained several injures by unknown gunmen in January 2025.